jarviscanada/jarvis_data_eng_YannickBeriault/core_java/jdbc/README.md

 the future would not have to know how the queries are implemented and could not do much to break them.
 Remains the matter of making a decision between working with repositories or keeping any complex future queries in DAO classes.
 For now, while the database is situated on a single system, it makes more sense to leverage the database to do joins and other complex queries.
-If we were to scale out this database and distribute on various systems, we would have to look into the question of maybe using repositories to join data inside our Java code.
+If we were to scale out this database and distribute it on various systems, we would have to look into the question of maybe using repositories to join data inside our Java code instead of using SQL to do so.

 # Test
 All testing was manual.
 A large sample of customers and some orders were fed to the database to populate it.
 It was then